reuk/wayverb/docs_source/evaluation.md

 In the tests below, all impulse responses are produced using the Wayverb software.
 Reverb times are calculated using the Room EQ Wizard [@_room_2017].
+The test projects can be found in the Wayverb repository.

 <div id="audio_table">